Orchid Care: How to Grow Phalaenopsis (Moth) Orchids Indoors

 Therefore the best fertilizer for phalaenopsis is a specialized spray product.
 Phalaenopsis orchids grow on trees in their natural environment and their roots absorb nutrients in the humid air or from organic matter in the surrounding area.

-A specialized orchid fertilizer contains the right nutrients that the orchid needs at the right concentration to support growth and promote flowering.
-With a spray product you can spray the orchids aerial roots effectively replicating the way orchids absorb nutrients naturally.
+A specialized orchid fertilizer contains the right nutrients needed at the right concentration to support growth and promote flowering.
+With a spray product, you can spray the orchid’s aerial roots, effectively replicating the way orchids absorb nutrients naturally.

-Little and often is the best approach to fertilizing phalaenopsis orchids as this mimics the typical way the aerial roots draws in nutrients in its native environment.
-Do not use more fertilizer then the manufacturer recommends as this can cause your orchid stress.
+Little and often is the best approach to fertilizing phalaenopsis orchids as this mimics the typical way the aerial roots draw in nutrients in their native environment.
+Do not use more fertilizer than the manufacturer recommends, as this can cause your orchid stress.
+(Have you made this common mistake before?
+I have!).

-Orchids are capable of flowering at anytime of year in their native environment but indoors they typically have a more dormant period in Fall and in Winter in reaction to the decreasing hours of daylight which is when you should reduce the frequency of fertilizing.
+Orchids are capable of flowering at any time of year in their native environment, but indoors, they typically have a more dormant period in Fall and Winter in reaction to the decreasing hours of daylight, which is when you should reduce the frequency of fertilizing.

 This ensures the orchid has all the resources it needs for a good display of flowers